YTread Logo

 haitian dirt cookies galette hard times recipes food from times of scarcity...

-So, of course, clay and earth contain natural minerals and women who are pregnant often feel sated when they have some clay or earth and receive those minerals.
-And they find that the taste is quite delicious.
-So the practice of eating dirt, earth, or clay is called geophagy, and it has been found in recorded history for millennia.
-I've heard about this Haitian Dirt Cookies recipe for a long time, but I didn't have any clay sources.
-But thanks to the lovely Rachel who sent me a link to Grandma's Georgia White Dirt, I was able to purchase this bag of dirt.
+, soil, or clay is called geophagy and has been found in recorded history for millennia.
+I had heard about this Haitian soil cookies recipe for a long time, but I didn't have any clay sources.
+But thanks to the lovely Rachel, who sent me a link to Grandma's Georgia White Dirt, I was able to purchase this bag of dirt.

 haitian dirt cookies galette hard times recipes food from times of scarcity